percona/k8spg-docs/docs/cluster-wide.md

     ```

 2. Let’s suppose that Operator’s namespace should be the `pg-operator` one, and
-    namespace you have chosen for the cluster is `percona-db-1`.
-Create these
+    the namespace you have chosen for the cluster is `percona-db-1`.
+Create
-    namespaces, if needed:
+    these namespaces, if needed:

     ``` {.bash data-prompt="$" }
     $ kubectl create namespace pg-operator